wp-plugins/wp-genesis-box/readme.txt

 Genesis is a framework for WordPress for developing and maintaining modern and beautiful websites.
 Studiopress (the company that makes Genesis) affiliates can earn commission on every referral.
 This content box displays marketing text and logo that can help drive referrals through your website.

+Three different images may be chosen for inclusion in the content box.

 If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.

 == Installation ==